10 of the Best Stately Homes in Britain

 Longleat House, Wiltshire.
 Credit Saffron Blaze

-Set in 1000 acres of parkland designed by the 18th century’s leading gardener Lancelot “Capability” Brown, Longleat was the first English country house to open to the public and the first safari park outside of Africa.
+Set in 1000 acres of parkland designed by the 18th century’s leading gardener Lancelot “Capability” Brown, Longleat was the first stately home to open to the public and the first safari park outside of Africa.

 Longleat Aerial View.
 Credit sleuth@73